-Those who use codeine in any form can develop a physical dependency to the drug in as few as 3 days of daily use.
+Those who use codeine in any form can develop a physical dependency on the drug in as few as 3 days of daily use.

 Addiction to Codeine and other opiate based drugs is very common, as the body builds a tolerance to the drug very quickly.
 This means that larger and larger amounts are required to achieve the same pain relieving effects as the body acclimatizes very quickly to each new dosage.
 This process is also known as dependency.
 Abrupt discontinuation from codeine can cause some very unpleasant withdrawal symptoms; propelling the user to keep taking the drug.
 Recent statistics show that as many as 900,000 people across the UK could be misusing Codeine in one of its many forms at present.